 What it is : blood test and can be taken anytime though-out your cycle.

 Creation Guide to 5 Functional Lab tests for fertility (printable version)

-Justine Evans ND – Fertility Expert, Hormone Alchemist and founder of Creation Fertility and it’s products.
-Justine connects life with natural cycles and seasons, integrating Western science with traditional medicine and yogic philosophy to help you become baby-ready.
+Justine Evans ND – Fertility Expert, Hormone Alchemist.
+Justine connects life with natural cycles and seasons, integrating Western science with traditional medicine and yogic philosophy .
 Justine is a Registered Naturopath, degree qualified nutritional therapist; Reflexologist, Reiki Master/ Teacher and qualified in womb-yoga.
-She runs a private hormone health and fertility clinic in Surrey, London.
+She runs a private hormone health and fertility clinic in London, Gloucestershire and on line too!.